Accelerated Bachelor's Degree in Business Management

 Students with a Bachelor’s in Business Management have gone on to work as sales representatives, marketing managers, operations managers, and financial analysts.
 There is potential to find employment in roles across all sectors within the business world.

 Additionally, some students choose to take advantage of the APPEAL program’s dual bachelor/master’s track, earning both degrees before graduation and increasing their employment opportunities thereafter.

 Manhattanville offers a dual bachelor/master’s degree to students enrolled in the APPEAL program.
 This allows determined students to earn two degrees through one program, completing the bachelor’s requirements in their early semesters and moving on to graduate-level courses as they progress.
 The time for degree attainment varies greatly and depends on students’ schedules.

-Students enrolled in the Bachelor’s of Business Management major have four dual degree options:
+Students enrolled in the Bachelor’s of Business Management major have three dual degree options:

 Reach Your Career Goals with a Bachelor’s in Business from Manhattanville!

 Manhattanville’s Accelerated B.S. in Business Management program allows students of all ages to attain their degree and opens the door to new and exciting career opportunities.
 If you think this program could be a good match for you, request more information.
 Are you ready to get started?
 Begin your application today.

 All Business Management majors are required to take the following nine courses (9).

 ACC 1002 Fundamentals of Accounting I

 ECO 1001 Principles of Microeconomics